 The Ninoy Aquino International Airport (NAIA) welcomes international and domestic flights, serving Metro Manila and nearby provinces in Luzon Island.
 It is the usual starting point for foreign tourists to explore the country before heading to other popular destinations in the Philippines.

-By Ride-Hailing Service
+NAIA to Quezon City – By Ride-Hailing Service

 Grab and Joyride are currently the only ride-hailing apps we can recommend for transportation to and from the airport.
 Some companies may not be as established as the two previously mentioned, while others only offer motorcycle taxis for hire (e.g., Angkas).

 What makes this option convenient?
 For one, the driver will drop you off at your pinned location.
 Another reason is that you don’t have to second-guess your total fare because it’s immediately reflected in the app prior to confirming the ride.
 Passengers may also choose to pay via cashless transactions.
+Note that during peak hours, it may take you longer than usual to find a ride.

 But before you could use ride-hailing apps like Grab and Joyride, you’ll need an internet connection.
 There may be free wifi at the airport but for safety, security and reliability, it’s best to have your own private connection.
 If you are a foreign tourist exploring the Philippines, you can either purchase a local SIM card or rent a pocket WiFi unit.
-SIM cards and pocket WiFi devices are available at the airport
+SIM cards and pocket WiFi devices are available at the airport.

-- For Joyride, you have two options: 4-Seater or 6-Seater.
+• For Joyride, you have two options: 4-Seater or 6-Seater.
 Joyride also offers motorcycle taxi rides, but, as mentioned, we don’t recommend a motorcycle taxi ride if you’re bringing luggage with you.
 It is, however, a great option for when you’re roaming around the metro.

 Fare and Pick-Up Locations

-You may choose from several pick-up locations in NAIA from the app.
+As for pick-up, you may choose from several pick-up locations in NAIA from the app.
 Make sure that you select the correct terminal.

 If you want to book via Grab, they have installed Grab Booths around some of the terminals with attendants to book for you through their phones.
 If you have any questions, you may ask the person manning the booth.
-You may find the booths in these locations:
+You may find the booths at these locations:

-- Terminal 1: Arrival Hall Exit
+• Terminal 1: Arrival Hall Exit

-- Terminal 2: Arrival Hall Exit Bay 6
+• Terminal 2: Arrival Hall Exit Bay 6

-- Terminal 3: Arrival Hall Exit across Bay 4 (GrabCar) | Departure Hall Exit across Gate 6 (GrabTaxi)
+• Terminal 3: Arrival Hall Exit across Bay 4 (GrabCar) | Departure Area Ramp across Gate 6 (GrabTaxi)

 Taking a taxi is another option for you if you want direct transfers from NAIA to your chosen destination in Quezon City.
 Both fixed-rate taxis and metered taxis have their designated lanes at NAIA, particularly outside the arrival area.